Alban098/graphics2j/README.md

 ## Key Features

 - Modular entity system
-- Component system for customizing Entity behavior
 - Recursive UI system with Modal support
 - SDF text rendering inside of UI (you can import custom SDF fonts)
 - Customizable shaders for more freedom during development
-- Customisable debugging interface using ImGUI
-  - Renderer information :
-    - drawcalls per frame per renderer
-    - registered entities per renderer
-    - detailed info about textures used by each renderer
-    - details about all rendering datastructure per renderer (VAOs, VBOs, SSBOs, Uniforms, Shaders ...)
-  - Timing information
-    - FPS
-    - TPS
-    - frametime plot
-  - Scene information
-    - entities in the scene
-    - detailed information about each entity in the scene
-      - its components
-      - its hierarchy

 ## How To Use